 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where piypite typically forms.
+Look in fumarole deposits country, the host setting where piypite typically forms.
 If you start seeing tenorite, sylvite, halenite in float, you are in the right ground.
 Field specimens usually show a crusts, aggregates, small tabular crystals habit, so train your eye for that shape before scanning the outcrop.